 First, Choose Your Theme

-Before you do anything, even before you start checking out all of the awesome yearbook templates available to work with, choose a yearbook theme.
+Your first priority, before you do anything, even before you start checking out all of the awesome yearbook templates available to work with, choose a yearbook theme.
 This is the foundation of all of your content and design, which makes it a necessary first step to guide your entire book.
 Selecting a great theme for next fall is even something you can start taking a crack at now.
 This gets you a little ahead, which means you can get started on your content and design as soon as the next school year starts up!

 Second, Choose a Yearbook Template